okkur/syna/exampleSite/content/docs/fragments-implementation/content.md

 ### Creating new fragments

-In order to create a new fragment for you website create a new layout file named after your fragment and place it under `[project_root]/layouts/partials/fragments/`.
+In order to create a custom fragment for your website create a new layout file named after your fragment and place it under `[project_root]/layouts/partials/fragments/`.
 Fragments are partials and follow the same rules.
 If you are not familiar with partials more details are available in the [Hugo documentation](https://gohugo.io/templates/partials/).